tqtezos/stablecoin/docs/specification.md

 ```

 - Adds `minter` to the minter list to allow him to mint tokens (if `minter` is not in the list already).
-  Currently we allow upto 12 minters.
+  Currently we allow up to 12 minters.

 - Sets the specified minting allowance (`new_minting_allowance`) for this minter.